 During this period of isolation and social distancing, I’m seeing how important it is to mind your mental health.
-Just like I make a point of getting some exercise every day, I’m also seeing a need to check in with me on a daily basis.
-How am I doing?
+Just like I make a point of getting some exercise every day, I see a need to check in with myself on a daily basis.
+How am I doing with all this uncertainty?
 What’s my outlook now?
 And now?
 Because it changes.
 That’s why keeping up with it is key.

 Here are 5 ways you can stay sane in the face of all this uncertainty, 5 tools to use when times get tough for you, as we navigate these uncharted waters together.
 From a safe distance, of course. 😉

 There are things you can do something about, and there are things you can do nothing about at all.
 Being able to discern which is which, is where it’s at.
 Even if you’re not religious, The Serenity Prayer offers some of the best advice for getting through times of uncertainty:

 Grant me the serenity to accept the things I cannot change,

 The courage to change the things I can,

 Put another way: don’t play games with this scary thing, unless it’s a game you can win.

 Do you like to watch movies and TV shows that you’ve already seen before?
 Me too.
 A while back I wondered why I like to revisit things like this when I already know what’s going to happen, so I did a little research.
 Turns out we humans love predictability and we don’t like uncertainty, surprise surprise.
 So, when we’re feeling all topsy-turvy, Simpsons reruns offer a calming effect.
 We know exactly what’s going to happen because we’ve seen this episode 100 times.
 We relax, we finally can laugh a little.